team-leevio/happy-elementor-addons/readme.txt

 - [**Taxonomy List**](https://demo.happyaddons.com/elementor-taxonomy-widget-demo/) - This widget will help you to create a list of posts by sorting categories, tags, post formats.
 - [**Horizontal TimeLine**](https://demo.happyaddons.com/elementor-horizontal-timeline-widget-demo/) – Design your storyline horizontally using the Horizontal Timeline Widget by HappyAddons.
 It’s absolutely free!
 - [**Social Share**](https://demo.happyaddons.com/elementor-social-share-widget-demo/) – No need to buy a social share plugin anymore.
 Get many of the premium features of social share plugins within HappyAddons Social Share widget for free!
-- [**Event Calender**](https://demo.happyaddons.com/elementor-event-calendar-widget-demo/) – Are you struggling to incorporate an event calendar on your website with the help of Elementor?
+- [**Event Calendar**](https://demo.happyaddons.com/elementor-event-calendar-widget-demo/) – Are you struggling to incorporate an event calendar on your website with the help of Elementor?
 Don’t worry; we have added an amazing Event Calendar Widget in the HappyAddons Free Version for you!
 You can create your own personalized calendar manually or use your Google calendar or the Events Calendar Plugin’s calendar to showcase your events.
+- [**Image Hover Effect**](https://demo.happyaddons.com/elementor-image-hover-effect-widget-demo/) – If you want to add lucrative hover effects to your website’s images, you can try HappyAddons Image Hover Effect Widget.
+It allows you to add 20+ stunning hover effects to your photos.
+Start adding attention grabbing images easily.
 - [**Contact Form 7**](https://demo.happyaddons.com/elementor-contact-form-7-widget-demo/) – This utility widget helps you to integrate existing forms built using CF7 plugin across your web pages without spending too much time.
 - [**Caldera Forms**](https://demo.happyaddons.com/elementor-caldera-forms-widget-demo/) – This widget can help you to display your caldera forms to display on your web pages designed with Elementor.
 - [**weForms**](https://demo.happyaddons.com/elementor-we-forms-widget-demo/) – Designed forms using weForms plugin and looking for a way to display those on your Elementor powered pages?
 This is the answer to that.
 - [**Ninja Forms**](https://demo.happyaddons.com/elementor-ninja-form-widget-demo/) – Use this widget to embed forms created using Ninja Forms to display seamlessly on your web pages.
 Various styling options will help you to look at them even better.
 - [**WPForms**](https://demo.happyaddons.com/elementor-wpform-widget-demo/) – Use this widget to embed forms created using WPForms to display seamlessly on your web pages.
 Various styling options will help you to look at them even better.
 - [**Gravity Forms**](https://demo.happyaddons.com/elementor-gravity-form-widget-demo/) – While using Gravity forms, you may want to change the appearance of the form fields.
 With the Happy Addons, you can spruce up your Gravity forms like a pro.
-- [**WP Fluent Forms**](https://demo.happyaddons.com/elementor-fluent-form-widget-demo/) - Easliy customize and use Fluent Forms using this super intuitive widget.
+- [**WP Fluent Forms**](https://demo.happyaddons.com/elementor-fluent-form-widget-demo/) - Easily customize and use Fluent Forms using this super intuitive widget.

-New free widgets or features are added every month.
-With all these awesome free widgets, this nifty plugin, not just aims to the trendy and sophisticated WordPress website design philosophy but also effortlessly aligns with any Elementor powered WordPress website design requirements.

-### **Happy Templates**
+**13+ Free Elementor Enhancement Features Are Available in the HappyAddons Free**

+HappyAddons not only comes with extendable elementor widgets but also it has some cool features which help you to increase your web designing skill.
+You will get 13+ exclusive Elementor features in HappyAddons Free.

-Finally, we are happy to announce that we are introducing the Happy Template import feature within our HappyAddons.
-Initially, it comes with almost 400 readymade templates.
+[**Happy Templates**](https://happyaddons.com/template-importer/) - Finally, we are happy to announce that we are introducing the Happy Template import feature within our HappyAddons.
+Initially, it comes with almost 500 readymade elementor templates.
 We will continuously improve our template library.
 Both of our Free and Pro users can use happy templates.
 Templates are labeled in two tags, Pro and Free.
-To import premium templates you will need the [HappyAddons Pro](https://happyaddons.com/).
+To import premium templates you will need the [HappyAddons Pro](https://happyaddons.com/pricing).
 Template import feature works as like Elementor Template importing feature.
 Additionally, you can check the previews in three device viewport; Desktop, Tab, Mobile.

-### **FREE BUILT-IN EXTENSIONS FOR AN UNPRECEDENTED WEB-PAGE DESIGNING EXPERIENCE**

-_Happy Addons Extensions comprise with free extensions augmenting the features of the Elementor page builder to add additional customizations.
-These effects are novel and exclusive that is only available in Happy Addons._
+[**Happy Shape Dividers**](https://happyaddons.com/happy-shape-divider/) - If you want to get some unique shape dividers within your elementor shape divider you can use our HappyAddons Shape Dividers for Elementor.
+Initially you will get 18+ new shape dividers.

+[**Elementor Equal Heights**](https://happyaddons.com/equal-height-feature/) - From now you can set equal heights to your Elementor Columns, widgets without using zero coding knowledge.

+[**Text Outline**](https://happyaddons.com/text-outline/) - With this Text Outline feature you can add an exterior border around each character of your text or Heading lines.
+You can create Neon Text Effect, Parallax Heading Effect, Stroke Heading Effect and much more.
+You can also apply this feature in the Elementor’s Default Heading Widgets.
+Here is the list of widgets within which you will get this text outline option,
+- Elementor Heading Widget
+- Elementor Page Title Widget
+- Elementor Site Title Widget
+- Elementor Post Title Widget
+- Elementor Product Title Widget
+- Elementor Animated Heading Widget
+- HappyAddons Gradient Heading Widget

+Here are some design inspirations for you. [**Demo“**](https://demo.happyaddons.com/text-outline/)

-- **Background Overlay –** This extension will allow you to add images, colors, and icons behind a widget.
+[**Background Overlay**](https://happyaddons.com/background-overlay-demo/) - This extension will allow you to add images, colors, and icons behind a widget.
 You can add background overlay to any widget.

-- **Happy Icons –** This will help you embellish your web page with an army of free happy icons.
+[**Happy Icons**](https://happyaddons.com/happy-icon/) - This will help you embellish your web page with an army of free happy icons.
 To do so, you have to choose a widget that supports happy icons.
 Currently, the custom fonts library contains 500+ icons.

-- **Managing Column Order on Mobile Responsive Mood –** Your designed web page may contain some columns that may require to reorder in the mobile device view.
+[**Managing Column Order on Mobile Responsive Mood** ](https://happyaddons.com/happy-column-control/) - Your designed web page may contain some columns that may require to reorder in the mobile device view.
 By using the Happy Elementor Addons, you can rearrange the order of the column.

-- **Manage Column Width by Adding Pixels –** You can control the column width of your widgets with percentage parameters in Elementor.
+[**Manage Column Width by Adding Pixels**](https://happyaddons.com/happy-column-control/)  – You can control the column width of your widgets with percentage parameters in Elementor.
 However, sometimes, you need to adjust the column width to meet your design aesthetics.
 The Happy Addons will let you do so with ease.

-- **Happy Clone –** While designing with Elementor, you may need to duplicate page or posts from the finder of Elementor Page Builder by using the buttons (CMD/CTRL + E).
+[**Happy Clone**](https://happyaddons.com/happy-clone-demo/)  – While designing with Elementor, you may need to duplicate pages or posts from the finder of Elementor Page Builder by using the buttons (CMD/CTRL + E).
 Surprisingly, you can copy pages and posts lighting fast from the Elementor finder using the Happy clone feature.

-- **Fixed Size Controls in Elementor Button Widget –** Some times, you may need to make perfectly circular shaped buttons in Elementor.
+**Fixed Size Controls in Elementor Button Widget** – Sometimes, you may need to make perfectly circular shaped buttons in Elementor.
 With this free feature, you can do that by just setting a fixed size, that is, by specifying an equal height and width of the Elementor Button widget.

-- **Grid Layer:** Maintain proper alignment of your page's elements.
+[**Grid Layer**](https://happyaddons.com/happy-grid-layout-demo/) – Maintain proper alignment of your page's elements.
 Enjoy full flexibility while setting your grid color, width, and position of your grid layout.

-- **Wrapper Link:** No limitation on adding links to specific areas.
+[**Wrapper Link**](https://happyaddons.com/wrapper-link-feature-demo/) – No limitation on adding links to specific areas.
 Use the Wrapper Link feature to insert links to any column, section or any other place you want.

-### **Happy Addons Exclusive: Happy Effects**

-As mentioned, the happy Elementor Addons caters you with these two effects that are dying to make you happy:

-[**Floating Effects**](https://demo.happyaddons.com/elementor-floating-effect-demo/) – Now you can create stunning animations for any Elementor widget using Floating Effects.
-Translate, Rotate or Scale – Imagination is the limit!
+[**Floating Effects**](https://happyaddons.com/elementor-floating-effect-demo-2/) – Now you can create stunning animations for any Elementor widget using Floating Effects.
+Translate, Rotate or Scale Imagination is the limit!

-[**CSS Transform**](https://demo.happyaddons.com/elementor-css-transform-demo/) – Another missing piece, a great enhancement over core Elementor that works seamlessly with every widget.
-You can now apply various CSS transforms like translate, rotate, scale and skew without any limitations.

 **Floating Effects & CSS Transformations demo:**

 https://www.youtube.com/watch?v=LmtacsLcFPU

-**Floating Effects used for Space effect illustration**
+**Floating Effects used for Space effect illustration:**

 https://www.youtube.com/watch?v=F33g3zqkeog

-### **PRESENTING THE ALL-EXCLUSIVE HAPPY ADDONS FOR ELEMENTOR PRO**
+[**CSS Transform**](https://happyaddons.com/elementor-css-transform-demo-3/) – Another missing piece, a great enhancement over core Elementor that works seamlessly with every widget.
+You can now apply various CSS transforms like translate, rotate, scale and skew without any limitations.

+### **Presenting the All-Exclusive Widgets & Features Happy Addons Pro**

 The Happy Elementor Addons ships not only with some unique premium features but also with premium widgets.
 The premium features are 100% unique and exclusive and the premium widgets are there to give you professional assistance to craft any design of your webpage.

 https://www.youtube.com/watch?v=QwJrFMtfO2U

-_INTRODUCING HAPPY ADDONS PRO_

-### **PREMIUM ELEMENTOR WIDGETS OF HAPPY ADDONS (PRO)**
+_Introducing Happy Addons Pro (Check What You Will Get in the Pro Version of Happyaddons)_

+### ** 45 Premium Elementor Widgets of Happy Addons (pro)**

 If you are still craving for more widgets, then the following premium widgets are there to quench your thirst.
 The best part is that you can copy and paste the design source code so you won't have to make any design from scratch.
 Let's explore the world of Happy Addons Pro Widgets:

 - [**Feature List**](https://demo.happyaddons.com/elementor-feature-list-widget-demo/) – You can display your product features using different styles using this widget.
 As a bonus, you can also customize each and every predefined design.
 - [**Pricing Table**](https://demo.happyaddons.com/elementor-pricing-table-widget-demo/) – This one of a kind widget will allow you to create any kind of pricing table under the sun.
 As a surprise, you can use gradient background, oval-shaped button, font awesome icons, background fill color, different heights, dark mood and so on.
 - [**Flip Box**](https://demo.happyaddons.com/elementor-flip-box-widget-demo-2/) – This exquisite widget will help you show different messages or texts at the time before and after a user hover on a certain element.
 Just like the other widgets, you can customize this with background image, gutter and circular arrow navigation on both sides.
-- [**Advanced Heading**](https://demo.happyaddons.com/elementor-advanced-heading-widget-demo/) – With this useful widget you can create beautiful heading design for your text.
+- [**Advanced Heading**](https://demo.happyaddons.com/elementor-advanced-heading-widget-demo/) – With this useful widget you can create beautiful heading designs for your text.
 Like the other widgets, you will get a bunch of free customization options for different sections of the texts.
 - [**Hover Box**](https://demo.happyaddons.com/elementor-image-hover-box-widget-demo/) – Give boring images lives by adding dynamic animated texts with this nifty little tool.
 You can display texts with this tool right after a user hovers an image.
 - [**Team Carousel**](https://demo.happyaddons.com/elementor-team-carousel-widget-demo/) – Present your team members with beautiful carousels that include social profile buttons, arrow icons, and great customizability.
 - [**Scrolling Image**](https://demo.happyaddons.com/elementor-scrolling-image-widget-demo/) – Using this widget, you can show your products or services in a way that slides horizontally or vertically.
 You can also create a stunning photo gallery with this awesome widget.